|The Mental Health Solution . com

 Ninth: Get counsel from other Christians, the more the better.
 The Bible states: “A wise man is strong, And a man of knowledge increases power.
 For by wise guidance you will wage war, And in an abundance of counselors there is victory (Proverbs 24:5-6 NASB).”

 Tenth, focus on God--not on problems.
 The Bible states: “You will keep him in perfect peace, Whose mind is stayed on You, Because he trusts in You (Isaiah 26:3 NKJV).”
 Whatever burden you are facing, it becomes emotionally more challenging the longer you think about it.
-But when you instead focus on God, the problem becomes less burdensome even if nothing changes.
+But, when you instead focus on God, the problem becomes less burdensome even if nothing changes.
+Prayer and meditating on Scripture are great ways of reducing stress.

 Eleventh, rebuke the Devil/demons in the name of Jesus and command them to leave.
 The Bible states: "The seventy (disciples) returned with joy, saying, 'Lord, even the demons are subject to us in Your name' (Luke 10:17 NASB)."
 This is another one of your spiritual weapons.
 Try it with your particular issue and see how well it works.
 Do not try this unless you are saved; that is potentially dangerous (Acts 19:13-17).